-Promoting the safe and efficient movement of goods, services and people through the Asia-Pacific region The people of the Asia-Pacific benefit from the collective and individual actions of APEC member economies in a number of ways.
+and individual actions of APEC member economies in a number of ways.
 Consumers in APEC member economies enjoy a lower cost of living because reduced trade barriers and a more economically competitive region helps to lower prices for goods and services that everyone needs on a daily basis, from food to clothes to mobile phones.
 Other direct benefits include increased job opportunities and training programmes, stronger social safety nets and poverty reduction.
-More broadly, citizens in the APEC region also benefit from APEC's anti-corruption and human and food security related initiatives.
+More broadly, citizens in the APEC region also benefit from APEC's anticorruption and human and food security related initiatives.